I&J contributed

 September 22, 2023

-The SIRIUS Annual Conference 2023 will provide participants with the opportunity to discuss the latest developments, challenges & the future of digital evidence.
-The Conference will take place on November 21-23, 2023 in a hybrid format at the Hague, the Netherlands.
+The SIRIUS Annual Conference 2023 provided participants with the opportunity to discuss the latest developments, challenges & the future of digital evidence.
+The Conference took place on November 21-23, 2023 in a hybrid format at the Hague, the Netherlands.

-Bertrand de La Chapelle, Executive Director of the Internet & Jurisdiction Policy Network, and Chief Vision Officer of the Datasphere Initiative, has been invited to moderate and present at two panels on November 21, 2023 on novel legal instruments for obtaining electronic evidence across borders.
+Bertrand de La Chapelle, Executive Director of the Internet & Jurisdiction Policy Network, and Chief Vision Officer of the Datasphere Initiative, was invited to moderate and present at two panels on November 21, 2023 on novel legal instruments for obtaining electronic evidence across borders.

-In the first panel, at 3.30 - 4.15pm CET, on “novel legal instruments for obtaining electronic evidence across borders and/or redefining sovereignty in light of emerging extraterritorial powers”, Mr de La Chapelle will speak about the new e-evidence regulation together with DG JUST and HOME, while the Council of Europe will address the Second Additional Protocol and DG CONNECT the disclosure orders harmonized under the Digital Services Act
+In the first panel on “novel legal instruments for obtaining electronic evidence across borders and/or redefining sovereignty in light of emerging extraterritorial powers”, Mr de La Chapelle spoke about the new e-evidence regulation together with DG JUST and HOME, while the Council of Europe addressed the Second Additional Protocol and DG CONNECT the disclosure orders harmonized under the Digital Services Act

-In the second panel, at 4.15pm - 5pm CET, on the “practitioners' perspective on novel legal instruments for Obtaining Electronic Evidence across borders”, Mr de La Chapelle will present the I&JPN’s recently published e-evidence regulation visualization.
-The panel will stimulate the discussions between DG JUST, HOME, CONNECT and the Council of Europe on novelties, and convergences and divergences between different legal frameworks.
+In the second panel on the “practitioners' perspective on novel legal instruments for Obtaining Electronic Evidence across borders”, Mr de La Chapelle presented the I&JPN’s recently published e-evidence regulation visualization.
+The panel stimulated the discussions between DG JUST, HOME, CONNECT and the Council of Europe on novelties, and convergences and divergences between different legal frameworks.

 About the EU e-evidence regulation visualization